Chart Color Schemes

 Karoonda - Lameroo features high concentrations of lone person households, with a lower-than-average median household size

-Family households account for 63.5% of all households, including 23.5% couples with children, 32.5% couples without children, and 5.7% single parent families.
-Non-family households make up the remaining 36.5%, with lone person households at 34.8% and group households comprising 1.5%.
+Family households constitute 63.5% of all households, including 23.5% couples with children, 32.5% couples without children, and 5.7% single parent families.
+Non-family households account for the remaining 36.5%, with lone person households at 34.8% and group households comprising 1.5% of the total.
 The median household size is 2.2 people, which is smaller than the Rest of SA average of 2.3.

 Frequently Asked Questions - Households